nitinthewiz/TheLinkBlog/_posts/2010/10/2010-10-01-top-9-things-i-want-in-a.md

-memorable, human-readable URL constructs doesn’t bias how or what I publish
+memorable, human-readable URL constructs doesnt bias how or what I publish